 Rocky Mountain National Park: The Must-See Checklist

-Here’s our must-hit list to help you plan your trip:
+Here’s our must-see hit list at RMNP to help you plan your trip:

-Take the free park shuttle to the trailhead of this extremely popular family hike.
+Take the free park shuttle to the trailhead of this extremely popular family hike in RMNP.
 Tackle the 0.8-mile path counter-clockwise to follow along with the self-guided interpretive tour.
 Morning is best for missing the crowds, spotting wildlife and capturing glowing a.m. images of Hallett Peak and Longs Peak reflecting off the water.

 Wild Basin Area

 Drive the Peak to Peak Scenic Highway (Hwy.
 7) between Meeker and Allenspark and look for signs to this tucked-away corner of RMNP.
 You’ll find numerous trailheads to iconic hikes, like Ouzel Falls and Calypso Cascades, and will quickly agree with historic naturalist Enos Mills’ description of the area: “the land of many waters.”
 For the ultimate wildflower spectacle, hike around Bluebird Lake in July and August.

 The highest facility of its kind in the National Park Service, this visitor center sits at 11,796 feet and is hidden under snow for most of the year.
 In May, crews plow and dig it out, opening for the summer season and providing an idyllic lunch-time pit stop or photo op along Trail Ridge Road.
 Hit the visitor center’s book store, gift shop and snack bar, and don’t miss the ranger-led walks.